AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ### b) Making the input corpus unique

-Use the AFL++ tool `afl-cmin` to remove inputs from the corpus that do not produce a new path in the target.
+Use the AFL++ tool `afl-cmin` to remove inputs from the corpus that do not produce a new path/coverage in the target.

 Put all files from step a) into one directory, e.g., INPUTS.